mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 --------------------------------------
-Directory Structure of ccpp/physics
+Directory Structure of ccpp-physics
 --------------------------------------

-The following is the directory structure for the ccpp/physics (condensed version):
+The following is the directory structure for the ``ccpp-physics`` (condensed version):

 .. code-block:: console